remidomingues/POI-Clustering/README.md

 Functionalities
 ------------
-- To start the clustering using MeanShift (density based algorithm), execute `python main.py`
+- To start the clustering using MeanShift (density based algorithm), execute `python main.py` from the python folder.
 - To display the results, execute `python server.py`, then access `localhost:8080` from your browser.
 The display may take some time.